TechPrototyper/CS50TimeTracker/README.md

 This project started as a **CS50 Final Project** but remained unfinished for quite some time.
 The deadline of CS50 has passed, and now it has been completed because I want to use it myself.
 After revisiting the initial design and architecture, it became clear that the foundation was solid enough to complete.
 So I put my vision and a dozen of fragmented Source Code files and let Claude Sonnet 4.5 insinuate a bit.
 The result is a production-ready server that does data handling, and a CLI tool that attaches to that API layer.
 The backend / business logic was built with Domain-Driven Design principles.

+Having said that, there is still some remaining work I will attack when (or if) I find the time:

+- Create a simple GUI on Mac, iOS and Apple Watch
+- Put the server into the cloud to use it from anywhere
+- Hence, use OpenID to attach users with known identities for a reasonable security
+- Create install routines for Linux, MacOS and Windows to start local server automatically, and control this via any of the UIs
+- Perhaps support managed interfaces to popular commercial tools real people are using
+- Perhaps productize it with the basic version free forever.

+Find this useful?
+Like to add a bit?
+Just let me know.

 ## 💡 What Makes SITR Different

 ### A Consultant's Perspective